 No solid fuel burning appliance shall be installed without first obtaining a permit from the County Building Department.
 All installations shall require an inspection and approval by the County Building Inspector prior to operation.
-The Building Inspector shall verify that appliances comply with the required emissions standards and with this Chapter Article and such verification shall remain on file with the County Building Department.
-Effective January 1, 2003, where any project to be permitted involves installation of any solid fuel burning appliance, no building or installation permit may be issued for such project unless the plan indicates any new or replacement solid fuel burning appliance proposed complies with standards-set-forth-in-this-Coode.
-Section G-IV 14.A.5.
+The Building Inspector shall verify that appliances comply with the required emissions standards and with this Chapter and such verification shall remain on file with the County Building Department.
+Effective January 1, 2003, where any project to be permitted involves installation of any solid fuel burning appliance, no building or installation permit may be issued for such project unless the plan indicates any new or replacement solid fuel burning appliance proposed complies with standards set forth in this code.